Consumer Medicine Information

 Some medicines may interfere with STILNOX.
 These include:

-These medicines may be affected by STILNOX, or may affect how well it works.
+These medicines may be affected by STILNOX, or may affect how well it works, i.e. by increasing drowsiness.
+This may affect your ability to drive a car or operate dangerous machinery.
 You may need to use different amounts of your medicine, or take different medicines.
 Your doctor will advise you.

 Your doctor or pharmacist has more information on medicines to be careful with or to avoid while taking STILNOX.